danwillcoder/dao-book/PART-A/readme.md

 10. The JWT in the token field is validated.
 If successful, a confirmation message is sent with a status code of 200.
 If it fails, an error is sent.
 11. If the client receives a successful JWT, the user is redirected to the application.
 Otherwise, an error is displayed.

+#### GET PATIENT LIST

+1. The client submits a GET request.
+This GET request comes with a JWT token in the Header.
+2. The JWT is validated.
+If it fails validation, an error is thrown to Step 3.
+Otherwise, proceed to Step 4.
+3. The error is returned by the server containing information about the incorrectly supplied request with a status code of 403 Unauthorized.
+4. Using the practitionerId inside the JWT, we make a DB request for all the patients associated with the ID.
+If unsuccessful, an error is thrown to Step 5.
+Otherwise, proceed to Step 6.
+5. The error is returned by the server.
+This error remains vague as to not divulge DB information.
+6. The practitionerId is used to get all patient Documents from the server.
+7. The list of patients is sent in a JSON format to the client.
+8. The response from the server contains either an Error object or the patient list.

+#### UPDATE PATIENT INFO

+1. The client submits a PUT request.
+This PUT request contains a JWT in the Header, and JSON as the body containing the patientId, and the new patient information.
+2. The request is validated.
+In this case, the patientId must be a string.
+The fields must be strings.
+If it fails validation, an error is thrown to Step 3.
+Otherwise, proceed to Step 4.
+3. The error is returned by the server containing information about the incorrectly supplied request with a status code of 403 Unauthorized.
+4. The JWT is validated.
+If it fails validation, an error is thrown to Step 5.
+Otherwise, proceed to Step 6.
+5. The error is returned by the server containing information about the incorrectly supplied request with a status code of 403 Unauthorized.
+6. The patientId is used to send an update to the database.
+If unsuccessful, an error is thrown to Step 8.
+Otherwise, proceed to step 9.
+7. The patientId updates the Document in the database.
+The update returns the Document.
+8. The error is returned by the server.
+This error remains vague as to not divulge DB information.
+9. The updated patient info is sent in a JSON format to the client.
+10. The response from the server contains either an Error object or the new patient Document.

+#### CREATE CONSULTATION

+1. The client submits a POST request containing the new consultation information.
+This POST request comes from an HTML form.
+2. The request content is validated, ensuring all required fields are populated and of the correct datatype.
+In this case, the consultation fields must be strings, or a date.
+If this is not the case, an error is thrown to Step 3.
+Otherwise, proceed to Step 4.
+3. The error is returned by the server containing information about the incorrectly supplied request.
+4. The JWT is validated.
+If it fails validation, an error is thrown to Step 5.
+Otherwise, proceed to Step 6.
+5. The error is returned by the server containing information about the incorrectly supplied request with a status code of 403 Unauthorized.
+6. The patientId is confirmed to exist.
+If the patient does not exist, we throw an Error to Step 8.
+Otherwise, proceed to Step 9.
+7. The patientId is sent to the database.
+8. The error is returned by the server.
+This error remains vague as to not divulge DB information.
+9. A new consultation is created on the server and populated with the fields from the request.
+This document is sent to the database.
+If an error is encountered, it is sent instead of the new consultation.
+10. The consultation is a new Document.
+11. The response from server contains either an Error object or the new Consultation with a status code of 201.

+#### GET CONSULTATIONS

+1. The client submits a POST request.
+This POST request contains a JWT in the Header and JSON as the body containing the patientId.
+2. The request is validated.
+In this case, the patientId must be a string.
+If it fails validation, an error is thrown to Step 3.
+Otherwise, proceed to Step 4.
+3. The error is returned by the server containing information about the incorrectly supplied request with a status code of 403 Unauthorized.
+4. The JWT is validated.
+If it fails validation, an error is thrown to Step 5.
+Otherwise, proceed to Step 6.
+5. The error is returned by the server containing information about the incorrectly supplied request with a status code of 403 Unauthorized.
+6. All consultations related to that patient are requested from the database.
+If the patient does not exist, no consultations are returned, but the request is still considered valid.
+If another error is encountered, it is thrown to Step 8.
+Otherwise, proceed to Step 9.
+7. The patientId is sent to the database.
+8. The error is returned by the server.
+This error remains vague as to not divulge DB information.
+9. All consultation Documents related to the patientId are sent to the client.
+10. The response from server contains either an Error object or the consultation list with a status code of 200.

+####UPDATE CONSULTATION

+1. The client submits a PUT request.
+This PUT request contains a JWT in the Header, and JSON as the body containing the consultationId and the new consultation info.
+2. The request is validated.
+In this case, the consultationId must be a string.
+The fields must be strings.
+If it fails validation, an error is thrown to Step 3.
+Otherwise, proceed to Step 4.
+3. The error is returned by the server containing information about the incorrectly supplied request with a status code of 400 Bad Request.
+4. The JWT is validated.
+If it fails validation, an error is thrown to Step 5.
+Otherwise, proceed to Step 6.
+5. The error is returned by the server containing information about the incorrectly supplied request with a status code of 403 Unauthorized.
+6. The consultation update is sent to the database.
+If an error is encountered, it is thrown to Step 8.
+Otherwise, proceed to step 9.
+7. The consultationId and the new consultation fields are sent to the database.
+8. The error is returned by the server.
+This error remains vague as to not divulge DB information.
+9. The updated consultation Document is sent to the client.
+10. The response from server contains either an Error object or the updated consultation with a status code of 200.

+#### DELETE CONSULTATION
+1. The client submits a DELETE request.
+This DELETE request contains a JWT in the Header, and JSON as the body containing the consultationId.
+2. The request is validated.
+In this case, the consultationId must be a string.
+If it fails validation, an error is thrown to Step 3.
+Otherwise, proceed to Step 4.
+3. The error is returned by the server containing information about the incorrectly supplied request with a status code of 400 Bad Request.
+4. The JWT is validated.
+If it fails validation, an error is thrown to Step 5.
+Otherwise, proceed to Step 6.
+5. The error is returned by the server containing information about the incorrectly supplied request with a status code of 403 Unauthorized.
+6. The consultationId is sent to the database with a delete request.
+If an error is encountered, it is thrown to Step 8.
+Otherwise, proceed to step 9.
+7. The consultationId is sent to the database and the consultation Document is deleted.
+8. The error is returned by the server.
+This error remains vague as to not divulge DB information.
+9. The ID of the deleted consultation is returned.
+10. The response from server contains either an Error object or the deleted consultation ID with a status code of 204.

 -------------------
 ## Trello Images here later
 -------------------